stakater/developer-handbook/content/architecture/architecting-applications-for-kubernetes.md

-# Architecting Applications for Kubernetes
+# Application Architecture for Kubernetes

 ## Introduction